Vinilg38/PAN_Validation_Pipeline-PySpark/README.md

     ```

 2.  **Generate the Dataset(Optional)**:
-    Run the `generator_script.py` to create the dataset with 1 billion rows for your validation pipeline.
+    Run the `PAN_generator.py` to create the dataset with 1 billion rows for your validation pipeline.
 If this step is skipped, the default csv with 1 million rows will be used.

 3.  **Run the Script**:
-    The script will automatically convert the CSV to a Parquet file on its first run for future efficiency.
+    The script will automatically convert the CSV to a Parquet file on its first run for future efficiency. tier1.py can be used to test the script for 1 million rows.
     ```bash
-    spark-submit pan_validation_optimized.py
+    spark-submit tier2.py
     ```

 ## Project Structure